fletcher429/Auto_Push/README.md

    5b7723a..d9725c8  HEAD -> main
    Commit pushed successfully to GitHub.

-3. NOTES
+3. 📝 NOTES

-    #### READ
+   - ⚠️ Make sure you have Git installed on your system before using Auto Push.
-    1. ⚠️ Make sure you have Git installed on your system before using Auto Push.
+   - 📁 The push file has been moved to a directory in your system's PATH, enabling you to use the push command from any directory in the terminal.
-    2. 📁 The push file has been moved to a directory in your system's PATH, enabling you to use the push command from any directory in the terminal.
+   - 🧩 Feel free to customize the push script or integrate it into your workflow as needed.

-    3. 🧩 Feel free to customize the push script or integrate it into your workflow as needed
+So, get ready to rock and roll with Auto Push!
+Let's make your Git commits shine on the dancefloor of version control. 🎉🚀